Older Homes and Historic Properties

 ....They took excellent care of our home, which is over 120 years old, and comes with lots of "surprises", like shutters that have been rigged up with wire for 50 years or the rotted window sills that couldn't be seen during the proposal phase.
 These "surprises" never seemed to bother them; they knew exactly how to handle each issue without a big production being made of the problem.

-Old Village is proud to sponsor, partner and work with the Chestnut Hill Conservancy and Historical Society (CHCHS)
+Chestnut Hill Conservancy and Historical Society

 We are grateful to partner with a business of your caliber!
 Thank you, Ed!